opendocsg/slw-judgments-backfill/2018_SGHCF_7/report.md

 8       The Husband admits owing the Company approximately $790,000.
 He adds that a further $155,000 is recoverable from the Wife.
 He submits that the value of the Company should thus be reduced by only $945,000 and not $2,073,000.
 He submits that the remainder is not recoverable because it had been used for household expenses.

-9       The Company, built up and thus acquired during the marriage, is a matrimonial asset; it does not belong to either the Husband or the Wife exclusively but is liable to be divided upon divorce (see _Lock Yeng Fun v Chua Hock Chye_ [2007] 3 SLR(R) 520).
+9       The Company, built up and thus acquired during the marriage, is a matrimonial asset; it does not belong to either the Husband or the Wife exclusively but is liable to be divided upon divorce (see _Lock Yeng Fun v Chua Hock Chye_ <span class="citation">[2007] 3 SLR(R) 520</span>).
 Just as a transfer of property between spouses does not take such property out of the pool of matrimonial assets, so too a transfer of property between groups of assets.
 The spouses ultimately own the aggregate of the matrimonial assets (and liabilities) collectively.

  Asset (Liability) W’s Value ($) H’s Value ($)